This traveler’s guide to taking prescription medicine into the US can be helpful for those traveling and needing to carry their medicines.

 Note: There are additional requirements for U.S. residents carrying legally acquired controlled substances (other than illegal drugs like marijuana, cocaine, heroin, or LSD) into the US from other countries.

-If you don’t have a prescription for the substance from a US-licensed medical practitioner (registered with, and authorized by the DEA), you cannot import more than 50 dosage units of the substance into the U.S. But if you do have a prescription from an authorized person, you can import more than 50 dosages, if all other legal requirements are fulfilled.
+If you don’t have a prescription for the substance from a US-licensed medical practitioner (registered with, and authorized by the DEA), you cannot import more than 50 dosage units of the substance into the U.S. But if you have a prescription from an authorized person, you can import more than 50 dosages if all other legal requirements are met.

 Travel experts advise taking all doses of the prescription medications and medical supplies you’ll need for your vacation in your carry-on bag, if at all possible, despite the TSA’s suggestion that you only bring the prescription medications and medical liquids you’ll need.
 You don’t want to be without your pill box if your flight is delayed or you miss your connection.

-The chance that crucial prescriptions may get misplaced in transportation is lower if you bring your medications on the flight.
+The chance that crucial prescriptions may be misplaced during transport is lower if you bring your medications on the flight.
 Even while delayed luggage is always a hassle, it might become risky if you have a strict medication schedule.

-A transportation security administration officer may likely question you about the medication, especially if it is a controlled substance since your medications will go through the usual x-ray screening procedure.
+A Transportation Security Administration officer is likely to question you about your medications, especially if they are controlled substances, since they will go through the usual X-ray screening procedure.
 The best way to show what medications you are carrying is to keep a detailed list of your medicines on your phone or paper.

 If the medically necessary liquid or gel substances are in bottles or containers greater than 3.4 ounces, you must declare them to a security screening officer when you arrive at the security checkpoint.